Ayantika22/Flask-program-for-Seed-dataset-in-ML/README.md

 This Flask program is used to display the Prediction of Seed Target.

-Iris dataset are taken into consider to form a wed-based Flask App.
+Seed dataset are taken into consider to form a wed-based Flask App.

 Install Anaconda(Open Source Package)